A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: A multistep attack on Trivium

 In this section we essentially introduce the reader to the practical use of the complexity analysis of \MultiSolve\ contained in Section 4.
 We make use to this purpose of an algebraic attack on the stream cipher \Trivium\ whose computational cost we are able to estimate.
 This cryptanalysis is an instance of an algebraic attack on an internal state of an invertible difference stream cipher as described in Section 6.
 Recall that for \Trivium\ we consider the polynomial algebra $\bR = \FF[x(0),\ldots,x(92),y(0),\ldots,y(83),z(0),\ldots,z(110)]$ ($\FF = \GF(2)$) and the corresponding field equation ideal $L\subset \bR$.
 We apply \MultiSolve\ to the generating set $H$ of the ideal $J'_{0,h} + L\subset \bR$ where

-Here $\bT:\bR\to\bR$ is the state transition automorphism (\ref{triauto}) of \Trivium, $g\in\bR$ is its keystream polynomial (\ref{trikpol}) and $b(t)$ ($0\leq t < u$) is the portion of the keystream that we assume to know for the attack.
+Here $\bT:\bR\to\bR$ is the state transition automorphism (\ref{triauto}) of \Trivium, $g\in\bR$ is its keystream polynomial (\ref{trikpol}) and $b(t)$ ($0\leq t < h$) is the portion of the keystream that we assume to know for the attack.
 The goal of the attack is to compute $V_\FF(J'_{0,h}) = V(J'_{0,h} + L)$, that is, the internal state of \Trivium\ at the keystream initial clock (see Section 6).

-In our attack the length of the keystream is fixed to $h = 240$ because this provides polynomials of quite low degree ($\leq 5$) in the generating set $H$ and at most one solution in all polynomial systems we computed to analyze \MultiSolve.
+In our attack, the length of the keystream is set to $h = 240$ because this is a minimal amount of data providing at most one solution in all polynomial systems we computed to analyze \MultiSolve, as well as polynomials of relatively low degree ($\leq 5$) in the generating set $H$.

 A first useful observation is that the generators $\bT^t(g) - b(t)\in H$ ($0\leq t\leq 65$) are independent linear polynomials and hence we can eliminate immediately 66 variables by means of them.
 The remaining set of 222 variables we consider is